-Want to go hiking in New York’s Hudson Valley?
-Make sure to check out the Overlook Mountain Trail for amazing views, ruins of an abandoned house, and a fire tower!
+Want to go hiking in New York's Hudson Valley?
+Make sure to check out the Overlook Mountain Trail in the Catskill Mountains for amazing views, ruins of an abandoned house, and a fire tower!

 Planning on visiting the Empire State?

 A recent trip to the Hudson Valley led me to some amazing hiking trails, like the rock scramble up Bonticou Crag and (of course) Overlook Mountain.
 The Overlook Mountain Trail is perfect for a great day of exploring ruins, a fire tower and some amazing views.

 Make sure to do this hike on a clear day, because the overlooks are stunning.